-A time-saving pad, this simplified control lets you quickly set and start microwave cooking at 100% power without the need to touch START/ENTER.
+A time-saving pad, this simplified control lets you quickly set and start microwave cooking without the need to touch START/ENTER.

 Example: To cook for 1 minutes.
 EZ-ON Touch EZ-ON 2 times.
 The oven begins cooking and display shows time counting down.